 Many rental dwelling owners delegate day-to-day management and maintenance to professional property management companies and agents.
 In order to receive the discount, the property owner must still complete the training and produce the certificate.
 The owner on record will be validated against the records maintained by the Auditor/Treasurer’s Office at Sherburne County.

 If the property is owned by a business or corporation, the owner or at least one principal agent of the business or corporation may complete the training to receive the discount.

 Education is one of the key components of ensuring a successful landlord-tenant-community relationship.
 The city encourages rental dwelling owners to partake in training programs to help minimize risk, mitigate problems, and to keep Elk River a vibrant community.

 Nuisance property conditions, such as property damage and chronically-deferred maintenance, can combine with illegal behavior to reduce a neighborhood to a mere shell of the healthy community it once was.
-In frustration, we often look only to the police or “the system” for solutions and forget that landlords have tremendous power of the basic health and safety of the community.
+In frustration, we often look only to the police or “the system” for solutions and forget that landlords have tremendous power over the basic health and safety of the community.

-If you have already attended a landlord-tenant training program, provide the city of a copy of your certificate.
+If you have already attended a landlord-tenant training program, provide the city a copy of your certificate.
 Credit given to other programs will be considered on a case-by-case basis, taking into consideration the content of the training.
 To receive credit, the program must include content in the following modules:

 - Basics of property owner/tenant laws